Behind flashy IPO of Japan's Mercari lies a thriving thrift economy

-TOKYO (Reuters) - When flea market app Mercari (4385.T) makes its market debut on Tuesday, it will mark the appearance of one of Japan’s rarest beasts: a tech unicorn.
+TOKYO (Reuters) - When flea market app Mercari makes its market debut on Tuesday, it will mark the appearance of one of Japan’s rarest beasts: a tech unicorn.

 In most countries, a billion-dollar IPO might suggest the return of an equity boom.
 But in Japan, it sheds light on a “thrift economy” for second-hand items, which is thriving even as the Bank of Japan tries to stoke inflation.